Fibered ribbon pretzels: Pretzel knots, graphs and Donaldson's obstruction

 Going back to the concrete case of pretzel knots, once we have associated to a knot the negative definite graph $\Gamma$, with say $k$ vertices, Donaldson's obstruction amounts to understanding when is there an embedding of the lattice $(\Z^k,Q_\Gamma)$ into the standard negative definite lattice of the same rank.
 Because of the lattice vocabulary, we will often refer to the number of vertices in a given graph as the \emph{rank} of the graph.
 If there is an embedding $\iota$, then the image through this embedding of the homology class associated to each vertex $v_i$ can be expressed as a linear combination of the basis vectors $\{e_1,\dots,e_k\}$ spanning the standard negative definite lattice (i.e.\ $e_i\cdot e_j=-\delta_{ij}$ for all indices).
 Many times, instead of writing $\iota(v_i)=\sum\alpha_j^ie_j$, by a slight abuse of notation, we will omit the $\iota$.
 When we say \emph{a graph $\Gamma$ embeds} (resp.\ \emph{$\Gamma$ does not embed}), we always mean that the lattice associated to it embeds (resp.\ does not embed) into the standard negative lattice of the same rank.

 To determine the existence or impossibility of an embedding, we will manipulate the graphs and potential embeddings in several ways.
 There is some associated technical jargon, mostly intuitive expressions, which are generally abuse of notation.
 Among them: \begin{itemize} \item Many times we claim that a vertex or a subgraph \emph{has a particular embedding}.
 This is to be interpreted up to appropriate automorphisms of $(\Z^k,-\mathrm{Id})$, which include relabeling of the basis vectors and sign changes. \item When we say that a basis vector $e_s$ \emph{appears} in the embedding of a subgraph, we mean that there is a vertex $v$ in that subgraph for which in the expression $v=\sum\alpha_j e_j$ the coefficient $\alpha_s$ is not zero. \item Some times we will look at a sublattice spanned by a subset $S$ of the $e_i$ and consider the \emph{associated graph} (which, importantly, might not be a subgraph of $\Gamma$).
 This graph with an embedding is obtained by considering only the vertices of $\Gamma$ where the basis vectors in $S$ appear.
 These vertices will have a new embedding, obtained by simply deleting from their original embedding the vectors not in $S$.
 The edges of the new graph will be such that they reflect the pairings of the basis vectors in $S$.
-A simple example is given in Figure~\ref{f:subgraph}.
+A simple example illustrates the idea: in the following diagram, to the left we have an embedding of a graph into the lattice ($\Z^5=\langle e_1,\dots,e_5\rangle,-\mathrm{Id})$; letting $S$ be the subset $\{e_2,e_3\}$ we can consider the associated graph, which is given to the right of the diagram.

 \end{itemize}

 In the proofs, we will make use several times of the following observation.
 A pretzel \emph{knot} has odd determinant, and, in particular, it is non-zero.
 The determinant of these knots coincides with the determinant of $Q_\Gamma$ so, in particular, \begin{re} A graph with $n$ vertices associated to a pretzel \emph{knot} cannot embed into a standard negative lattice of rank less than $n$. \end{re} Expressed in more general algebraic terms, if the determinant of $Q_\Gamma$ is non-zero then the lattice associated to $\Gamma$ cannot embed into a lattice of smaller rank.